Slovakia Job Interview

-Work in abroad sounds like an adventure to many people.
-However, a job search in Slovakia requires more than just the obvious Slovakia CV writing and translation.
-You need pass the Slovakia job interview.
-You will face issues that probably did not even cross your mind when you start planning to go for jobs in Slovakia.
+Work abroad sounds like an adventure to many people.
+However, work in Slovakia requires more than just the Slovakia CV with Slovakia cover letter writing and translation.
+You need to pass the Slovakia job interview.
+You will face issues that probably did not even cross your mind when you start planning employment in Slovakia.

-Do not misjudge the impact a Slovakia job interview can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact work in Slovakia can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Prepare yourself for the Slovakia job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in Slovak) your one or two sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.